Comparing Allianz (ALIZY) & Its Competitors

-Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its rivals?
-We will compare Allianz to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.
+Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
+We will compare Allianz to similar businesses based on the strength of its risk, analyst recommendations, valuation, earnings, dividends, institutional ownership and profitability.

-This is a summary of current ratings and target prices for Allianz and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and target prices for Allianz and its rivals, as reported by MarketBeat.com.

 |Sell Ratings